 Terrazzo Flooring – Pros, Cons, And Installation Methods

-- Terrazzo: It is combined with chips of marble, quartz, granite, glass chips, in Portland cement, modified Portland cement, or resinous mix.
+It is a composite flooring system combined with chips of marble, quartz, granite, or glass chips in Portland cement, modified Portland cement, or resinous mix.
 The Terrazzo is poured, cured, ground, and polished.

-- For In situ, the mixture is combined with cement binder like concrete or with epoxy resin.
+For In situ, the mixture combines with cement binder like concrete or with epoxy resin.
 This mixture is poured in place to achieve a monolithic cast flooring system.
 Mineral pigments are added for various color options.

-- A water jet is used to cut into different shapes, patterns, or logos.
-Highly detailed customized patterns can be made with terrazzo floors creating unique floor designs.
+A water jet cuts into different shapes, patterns, or logos.
+The use of water jet in terrazzo floors creates highly detailed customizable patterns creating unique floor designs.

 - Matrix: The Portland cement and water mix or non-cementitious binder that holds the marble chips in place for the terrazzo topping.